UCREL/Multilingual-USAS/README.md

 For more details about the USAS tagger, see our website: http://ucrel.lancs.ac.uk/usas/
+Others collaborating on multilingual lexicon development are listed on this site.

 This work is licensed under a
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative